Nexfinity/CakeyBot-Wiki-OLD/tools-and-utilities/reminders.md

 ### Usage

 {% hint style="warning" %}
-If you block Cakey Bot or do not share any guilds with Cakey Bot at the time that your reminder is sent, you will not receive it.
+If you block Cakey Bot or do not share any servers with Cakey Bot at the time that your reminder is sent, you will not receive it.
 Cakey Bot has to have access to message you directly to deliver the reminder as reminders are sent using Direct Messaging.
 {% endhint %}

 To create a reminder all you need to do is run the `!reminder <time> <text>` command.
 You will need to set an amount of time from this moment for Cakey Bot to remind you as well as a small block of text.
 Text is limited to 200 characters and time is limited to 1 month.
 Cakey bot accepts most human-readable time frames, for example: `1d5h30s` or `3w5d`.